Published May 16, 2022 · Updated Mar 05, 2026

-Formative assessment aims to accommodate different aims and generate feedback on students’ performance to improve learning.
-Weurlander et al. (2012) aim to contribute to formative assessment by exploring students’ experiences of different types of formative assessment made during a course.
-The specific problems addressed in this study include (1) ways in which methods of formative assessments can act as tools for learning; and (2) how do students experience and perceive these two types of formative assessment (Weurlander et al., 2012).
+Formative assessment can serve different aims, but at its core it generates feedback on students’ performance to improve learning.
+Weurlander et al. (2012) contribute to this area by exploring students’ experiences of two formative assessment types within a course.
+The study focuses on: (1) how formative assessment methods can act as tools for learning, and (2) how students experience and perceive these two approaches (Weurlander et al., 2012).

-The first formative assessment consisted of about 20 questions which required short answers from a few words to a few sentences and mainly emphasized the recall of factual knowledge.
-A few examples of questions were: What are the causes of tissue damage due to an inflammatory response, and which factors influence the selection of the target organ during the spread of a tumour from its original site (metastasis)?
+The first formative assessment included around 20 short-answer questions, usually requiring responses of a few words to a few sentences, and mainly emphasised recall of factual knowledge.
+Examples included: What are the causes of tissue damage due to an inflammatory response?
+Which factors influence the selection of the target organ during the spread of a tumour from its original site (metastasis)?

-For the second formative assessment type, the students were given cards with different pieces of information regarding the cases, including written patient histories, laboratory tests, printed microscopic images, and surgical specimens.
-The two very different formative assessment types served as study objects and were chosen because of different foci.
-The first was dedicated to right/wrong answers, individual performance, and delayed feedback, and the other focussed on understanding/problem-solving, group performance, and immediate feedback (Weurlander et al., 2012).
+For the second formative assessment, students received cards with different pieces of case information, including written patient histories, laboratory tests, printed microscopic images, and surgical specimens.
+The two approaches were chosen because of their different emphases: the written assessment focussed on right-or-wrong answers, individual performance, and delayed feedback, while the group assessment focussed on understanding and problem-solving, group performance, and immediate feedback (Weurlander et al., 2012).

-The individual assessment largely reflected the view of assessment as knowledge control, and group assessment showed the concept of assessment as learning.
-In addition to the two formative assessments, there were two summative assessments at the end of the course – a group assessment where students solved problems and an individual written exam.
+The individual assessment largely reflects assessment as knowledge control, while the group assessment reflects assessment as learning.
+Alongside these formative assessments, the course ended with two summative assessments: a group problem-solving assessment and an individual written exam.

-The study supported ideas related to formative assessment methods acting as tools for learning by affecting students’ motivation to study and by making them aware of their learning and contributing to the overall learning process.
-This research was a small-scale study focussing on students’ experiences of assessment rather than the outcome.
-Weurlander et al. (2012) believe that its findings suggest implications for assessment practice and course design.
-Students’ experience was impacted by the order in which they were exposed to the assessment methods and the educational environment which constituted the study's context.
+The study suggests formative assessment can act as a tool for learning by influencing motivation, helping students become more aware of their learning, and supporting the overall learning process.
+This was a small-scale study that focussed on students’ experiences of assessment rather than outcomes, but Weurlander et al. (2012) suggest the findings have implications for assessment practice and course design.

-In relation to the teaching perspective, the use of numerous complementary formative assessments throughout a course can enable students to study consistently.
-For some students, this could be an important tool for helping to cope with the workload of the course and their degree (Weurlander et al., 2012).
-In situations when students can manage each assessment task on its own the set of tasks as a whole, can be too daunting and demanding for them, and they may become selective in relation to the tasks that they focus on (Lindberg- Sand and Olsson 2008; Scheja 2002).
+From a teaching perspective, using complementary formative assessments throughout a course can help students study more consistently.
+However, even when students can manage each assessment task on its own, the set of tasks as a whole can feel daunting and demanding, and they may become selective about which tasks to focus on (Lindberg-Sand and Olsson, 2008; Scheja, 2002).

 Q: How do students' personal and cultural backgrounds influence their perception and effectiveness of different formative assessment types?